brittney092289/brittney092289.github.io/_posts/2019-10-17-google-books.md

 ![_config.yml]({{ site.baseurl }}/images/google-books.png){: .center-image }

-{% include media-link.html url=”http://brittneymiller.com/library.html" text=”SEE THE FINAL VERSION OF MY GOOGLE BOOKS LIBRARY.” target=”_blank” %}
+{% include media-link.html url=”http://brittneymiller.com/library.html" text=”SEE THE FINAL VERSION OF MY GOOGLE BOOKS LIBRARY” target=”_blank” %}

 The first thing I needed to do was create a basic container for my booklist data to live in.
 To do so, I created a basic HTML document with a header and description, and some basic inline styling.
 Another thing I did was generate my personal Google Books API key.